Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/README.md

 ![](assets/crime.png)

-In folder `adversarial_images/`, we provide our sample adversarial images under different constraints.
-Our qualitative results can be verified through the huggingface space https://huggingface.co/spaces/Vision-CAIR/minigpt4.
+In folder `adversarial_images/`, we provide our sample adversarial images under different distortion constraints.
+Effectiveness of our adversarial examples can be verified by using the MiniGPT-4 interface running in the huggingface space https://huggingface.co/spaces/Vision-CAIR/minigpt4.

-Code and other materials will be released soon!
+Our code and other materials will be released soon.